-Weyanok's mother had made him a parka of heavy winter car-ibou skin and a pair of knee-length pants of the same material.
+Weyanok's mother had made him a parka of heavy winter car-ibou skin and a pair of knee-length pants of the same mater-ial.
 Koonook's mother had done the same for him.
-The parkas and pants were not much for looks, but they were very warm.
+The parkas and pants were not much for oks, but they were very warm.
 The season was now half over and Kakairnok and his crew had not had any luck.

-"One day, just before mid-day, my father said to us, 'We are not doing very well here.
+"One day, just before mid-day, my father said to us, "We are not doing very well here.
 I think we should move our camp up north away from the other rews.
 We might do better up

-"We broke camp and loaded our gear in the umiak and startour gear in the umax and started north, paddling along the edge of a lead.
+"We broke camp and loaded our gear in the umiak and start-ed north, paddling along the edge of a lead.
 We passed two whaling camps along the way.
-Beyond the last camp was the shore ice that jutted out seaward.
-When we rounded it, we want have been over a mile analysis. must have been over a mile away from the last whaling camp we passed.
+Beyond the last camp was the shore ice that jutted out sea-ward.
+When we rounded it, we must have been over a mile away from the last whaling camp we ahead of us.
+"Father looked back to us quickly and motioned for us to paddle.
+The crew consisted of my father, Kakairnok, two other men, one of which was the helmsman, a woman who prepar-